-Throughout our fiscal years ended March 31, 2015 and 2014, with very limited resources, our scientific personnel have successfully continued to expand the drug rescue capabilities of our novel, customized bioassay systems, CardioSafe $3D^{TM}$ and LiverSafe $3D^{TM}$, and advance our internal review and assessment in CardioSafe 3D of multiple prospective Drug Rescue Candidates.
-Additionally, as indicated previously, we have entered into a Cooperative Research and Development Agreement with the NIH providing for an NIMH-sponsored Phase 2 clinical study of AV-101 in Major Depressive Disorder that we expect to be launched shortly.
+Throughout our fiscal years ended March 31, 2015 and 2014, with very limited resources, our scientific personnel have successfully continued to expand the drug rescue capabilities of our novel, customized bioassay systems, CardioSafe 3DTM and LiverSafe 3DTM, and advance our internal review and assessment in CardioSafe 3D of multiple prospective drug rescue opportunities.
+Additionally, as indicated previously, we have entered into a CRADA with the NIH providing for an NIH-sponsored Phase 2 clinical study of AV-101 in Major Depressive Disorder beginning in 2015.